 Behavior and Etiquette

-- Just as it is important to ensure that your chat behaves in a polite manner it is also important to make sure that you as the streamer behave with the utmost etiquette and respect for not only your viewers, but also your opponents.
-You will want to avoid swearing, rude language, and refrain from making disparaging remarks about other people.
+- Just as it is important to ensure that your chat behaves in a polite manner it is also important to make sure that you as the streamer behave with the utmost etiquette and respect for not only your viewers but also your opponents.
+Please avoid swearing, using rude language, and making disparaging remarks about other people.
 When you stream online you represent not only yourself but also your school.
 Behaving in a professional and sportsmanlike manner is the best way to represent yourself, your school, and esports as a whole in a positive way.